 She moved to L.A., where she first began acting.
 Her parents were understandably concerned.
 “They emigrated in line with the typical American Dream of me becoming successful as a lawyer or something.
 They wanted me to have an easier life than they did as gymnasts.”

 After appearing in a few music videos, she made Wobble Palace with Kotlyarenko, a Ukrainian-American moviemaker, who, like Nekrasova, came to the U.S. as a child from the former Soviet Union.

 Nekrasova achieved social media fame — and gained the nickname “Sailor Socialism,” while attending South by Southwest in 2018 to promote Wobble Palace.
-Drinking an iced coffee and glancing at her iPhone, she was approached by a reporter for Alex Jones’ conspiracy-laden website Infowars, who put a microphone in her face and asked, “Are you a fan of Bernie Sanders?”
+Drinking an iced coffee and glancing at her iPhone, she was approached by a reporter for the conspiracy-laden Infowars, who put a microphone in her face and asked, “Are you a fan of Bernie Sanders?”